Luponsky/visual16S/README.md

-xviz package demo
+visual16S package demo
 ================
 yeguanhua

 Install dependencies
 ====================

-Before install the xviz, there are some packages needed to be manually install from Bioconductor.
+Before install the visual16S, there are some packages needed to be manually install from Bioconductor.

 ``` r
 if (!requireNamespace("BiocManager", quietly = TRUE))